By NBH, Ph.D., Director of Research and Education, Natural Bio Health

 Any cigarette carton carries a warning that smoking tobacco will kill you.
 Yet for many years, the tobacco industry misled the public and hid the overwhelming amount of research that proved tobacco causes cancer and heart disease.
 Until the tobacco industry issued warning labels on their products, several lawsuits were filed against them for their failure to warn the public.
 These labels are meant to pardon the tobacco industry from future lawsuits.
 Similarly, the black box warning on the Prempro label prevents any future lawsuits against Wyeth and they can no longer be held accountable for failure to inform.

-Wyeth, ACOG, NAMS, and many of us well-read physicians know perfectly well that there is a safe alternative to Prempro.
+Wyeth, ACOG, NAMS, and many of us well-read providers know perfectly well that there is a safe alternative to Prempro.
 When the pharmaceutical industry markets against the safer alternatives, they are putting their profits ahead of women’s health.
 It is unsuitable to continually bash the bioidentical hormone industry and promote a scientifically-proven harmful, conventional hormone therapy.
-Regardless, the public knows of the harm and typically refuses to take harmful synthetic HRT, even if their doctor recommends it.
-Everyday more physicians are turning to safer alternatives, primarily based on patient demand.
-Physicians are certainly ignoring the promotion of Wyeth and the medical academies, as this is evidenced by the large number of doctors attending HRT training seminars.
-These physicians value the safety supported in the literature and want to be educated in the use of bioidentical hormones.
+Regardless, the public knows of the harm and typically refuses to take harmful synthetic HRT, even if their provider recommends it.
+Everyday more providers are turning to safer alternatives, primarily based on patient demand.
+Physicians are certainly ignoring the promotion of Wyeth and the medical academies, as this is evidenced by the large number of providers attending HRT training seminars.
+These providers value the safety supported in the literature and want to be educated in the use of bioidentical hormones.

 Risks & Benefits of Various Hormone Therapies